MarshHawk/automation-framework/README.md

 * Assert and verify should only be used inside the test functions' scope, not the page object members
 * Create appropriate waits (e.g. for the presence of an expected element or attribute on the page) when timing issues arise.
 Don't use time.sleep.
 * Use CSS selectors or IDs to find elements, do not use XPath
 * Write tests that test one thing and test it well.
 In my experience, people tend to write longer/larger tests instead of isolating functionality into pieces that are as small as logically possible.
-With more specific tests, verify (soft assert) becomes less relevant.
-However, at my current place of employment, verify is used exclusively by convention instead of assert.
-On a side note, V
 * [PEP 8 - the Style Guide for Python Code](https://pep8.org/)
 * Pass fixtures as parameters unless the intended functionality cannot otherwise be achieved
-* Automate test reporting, the manual process for generating the reports here including the nodejs dependency is just for viewing examples
+* Automate test reporting, the manual process for generating the reports here, including the nodejs dependency, is just for viewing examples

 ### Choices:
   #### What Conda offers: